gvwilson/thirdbit/src/fiction/iffy/index.md

 You might think that the first step was to choose a location, but it's not.
-The actual first step is to pick a cover story that gives you a plausible reason to imprint prisoners and indentured laborers with the skills you need and then erase their memories afterward.
+The actual first step is to pick a cover story that gives you a plausible reason to imprint indentured laborers with the skills you need and then erase their memories afterward.
 (In theory you will only erase their memories of where they were and what they did.
-In practice the process is sometimes imprecise, particularly if you want to err on the side of caution, but if you're the sort of person who needs a secret research facility, you're probably also the sort who believes that nothing worth having comes without some kind of price.)*
+In practice the process is imprecise, particularly if you want to err on the side of caution, but if you're the sort of person who needs a secret research facility, you're probably comfortable with that.)*

 *If your cover story is something to do with reforesting ravaged rainforests you will probably build your base in Africa or Indonesia.